How we protect you

 A layered security system

-When you first enrol for online or mobile banking you will be given level 1 access, meaning that you are limited to making balance and transaction enquiries or moving money between your own accounts.
-To access level 2 services, like 3rd party payments on online banking, you will need a card reader and a debit card.
+- When you first enrol for Online Banking you will be given level 1 access, meaning that you are limited to making balance and transaction enquiries or moving money between your own accounts.
+To access level 2 services, like 3rd party payments you will need a card reader and a debit card.

-A card reader is a security device needed by all online banking customers, looking to get the most out of their Online Banking.
-It works with your Online Banking service to provide an extra layer of protection against online fraud.
+The card reader is a security device that works with your Online Banking service to provide an extra layer of protection against online fraud.
 The card reader also allows you to set up new payments, change your details and more.

 All payments are analysed for irregularities by our profiling engine.
 All communications from your computers or mobile apps are encrypted